Ombito/Event-s-Site/README.md

 # Event's Site

-This is a backe-end application that provides users with reliable, adequate, and up-to-date information about events and meetup places.
+This is a back-end application that provides users with reliable, adequate, and up-to-date information about events and meetup places.
 This application also implements a rating and review system for suggested events, occasions, and meetups.
 Additionally, it offers a convenient ticket purchase system for events that require booking and purchasing tickets.

 ## Key Features